Background

 Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction.

-Drafting Legislation to Remove the Slavery Exception in Your State: A Primer
+Drafting Legislation to Remove the Slavery Exception in a State Constitution

 THE PROCESS